Bhawna-ux/OLIST-Sales-Analysis/README.md

 # Insights
 In order to evaluate sales performance , we focused on following key metrics:
 * Sales Trends : Analyzed overall sales patterns and sesonal fluctuations to drive more sales. <br>
-* Delivery Pattern : Analyzing cause of late deliveries and its effect on customer behvaior in order to avoid late deliveries. <br>
+* Delivery Pattern : Analyzing cause of late deliveries and its effect on customer behvaior. <br>
 * Customer Behavior : Investigated customer satisfaction level and reason behind negative reviews. <br>
 * Product Analysis : Examined popular and unpopular product categories , priced strategies and customer reviews so that we can offer customers their desirable products. <br>
 * Refund Rate : Finding the return rate of sales.